 Knowing what you owe on your vehicle is the foundation of understanding gap insurance.
 If what you owe exceeds the retail value of your vehicle, gap insurance covers the difference.
 Review your payment information and find out how much you owe on your vehicle.

 If you wrapped up a previous vehicle's debt or loan with your current auto loan, gap insurance does not cover that prior debt.
 Same goes for warranties which are rolled into the loan.
 Gap insurance only covers the cost of the vehicle.
 Keep these factors in mind when determining how much you owe for the vehicle itself.

 Now it is time to compare what you owe with what your vehicle is worth.
 Each insurance carrier has its way of computing what the value of a vehicle is.
-They do not use Kelly Blue Book to determine a value, but it is a free and valuable resource you can use to calculate a ballpark estimate of your vehicle’s worth.
+They do not use Kelley Blue Book to determine a value, but it is a free and valuable resource you can use to calculate a ballpark estimate of your vehicle’s worth.

 Input your vehicle's information as accurately as possible.
 Then select “private party value” to give you the most accurate calculation.
-Do not assume the number listed in Kelly Blue Book is the concrete number you will receive if your vehicle is totaled, resulting in a total loss situation.
-Like mentioned earlier, the Kelly Blue Book value is just a ballpark figure.
+Do not assume the number listed in Kelley Blue Book is the concrete number you will receive if your vehicle is totaled, resulting in a total loss situation.
+Like mentioned earlier, the Kelley Blue Book value is just a ballpark figure.

 Removing Gap Insurance